Using Multi-modal Models#

 byLLM supports multimodal inputs including text, images, and videos.
 This section covers how byLLM handles multimodal inputs.

 Images are supported in the default byLLM distribution.
-Video support requires installing byllm with the video
+Video support requires installing byllm with the video extra:

 Image#

-format.
+byLLM supports image inputs through the Image format.
 Images can be provided as input to byLLM functions or methods:

-import from byllm.llm { Model, Image }
+import from byllm.lib { Model, Image }

 glob llm = Model(model_name="gpt-4o");